yopla/quickMesh/README.txt

 =========

-a simple modelization tool for make 2D mesh for Mesh Warp
+a simple modelization tool for make 2D mesh for Mesh Warp works in processing 1.5, p2 in développement

 ----

 what quickMeshBeta do for the moment ?

+import image -i
 load a image file at the beginning

 add point by -clicking-
 remove them with -right-clic-
 drag them

 make or remake a delaunay triangulation with -f-, and then : rollover the triangle center,